I hope you enjoy this blog post.

-Since that first collection, many of Cartier’s signature ranges hav=e included incredible, often statement rings – from the Cartier Panther ring in the 1930’s to the Cartier Love ring, bracelets and earrings in the last 60s.
+Since that first collection, many of Cartier’s signature ranges have included incredible, often statement rings – from the Cartier Panther ring in the 1930’s to the Cartier Love ring, bracelets and earrings in the last 60s.
 With the Cartier Nail Ring and new Clash Cartier Ring collection thoroughly modernising the collection with just as much attention to detail and luxury, Cartier continues to be a success story amongst jewellers.
-For luxury wedding rings, engagement rings or unique gifts, the Cartier band is the place to start.
+For luxury diamond wedding rings, engagement rings or unique gifts, the Cartier band is the place to start.

-Cartier’s Most Iconic Collections
+Cartier’s Most Iconic Ring Collections

-From the iconic Cartier love ring diamond-encrusted jewellery to pure and straightforward Cartier band rings, there have been numerous incredible, immediately recognisable designs created and curated over the years by the jewellers behind the Cartier brand.
+From the iconic Cartier love ring diamond-encrusted jewellery to pure and straightforward men and women Cartier band rings, there have been numerous incredible, immediately recognisable designs created and curated over the years by the jewellers behind the Cartier brand.

 Here are some of the most memorable, bit also some of the newest:

-Cartier Trinity Ring
+1. Cartier Trinity Ring

 Arguably Cartier’s oldest collections, the Cartier Trinity ring – and jewellery collection – dates to 1924.
 While the longevity of the series is impressive alone, it’s the meaning behind this almost 100-year-old design that makes it particularly unique.
 The three interlocking rings of the design each represent something specific – silver for friendship, yellow for fidelity, and rose for love.

-With all three shades of gold included in one piece, these rings are also excellent additions to more extensive collections.
+With all three shades of gold included in one piece, these Cartier rings are also excellent additions to more extensive collections.
 They match just about any other Cartier piece, and some in a range of styles using diamonds and the iconic Cartier logo.

-Panthere de Cartier Ring
+2. Panthere de Cartier Ring